Deltares/dfm_tools/README.rst

 	- open spyder from start menu or anaconda or anything
 	- Go to Tools >> Preferences >> Python interpreter >> point to dfm_tools_env python.exe (print of sys.executable)
 	- restart IPython console
+	- Known bugs with this method (instead of launching Spyder via anaconda navigator):
+		- you get the message that spyder-kernels' is not installed or the wrong version:
+			- Spyder 3.* needs spyder-kernels==0.* (installed with instructions/environment.yml), Spyder 4.* needs spyder-kernels>=1.*``
+			- open command window
+			- ``conda activate dfm_tools_env``
+			- ``python -m pip install spyder-kernels>=1.*``
+			- restart Spyder console and it should work
+		- figures are struggling:
+			- your matplotlib backend is probably 'Tkagg' instead of 'Qt5Agg' (execute ``import matplotlib; matplotlib.get_backend()`` from the Spyder console)
+			- open command window
+			- ``conda activate dfm_tools_env``
+			- ``python -m pip install pyqt5>=5.7.1``
+			- restart Spyder console and it should work better
+			- Note: pyqt5 was previously part of the requirements, but it caused errors for some users upon installation
 - Install your local github clone via pip (developer mode):
 	- open command window, navigate to dfm_tools folder, eg C:\\DATA\\dfm_tools
 	- ``conda activate dfm_tools_env``